Skip to main content

 Conclusion

-So now you know what the worst that can happen when a T-shirt quilt is made.
+So now you know what the worst things can happen when a T-shirt quilt is made.
 You also now know what to do to help keep these things from happening to your quilt.

 Most quilter begin each T-shirt quilt with the pure intention of making as fantastic quilt as they can.
 But pure intentions don’t always result in a fantastic quilt.
 Find a quilter with experience and systems that mitigate as many of these “worst things” as possible.